10 Advertising Mistakes That Will Destroy Your Credibility

 Here at WordStream, we tend to favor title case for ads, as it typically yields higher click-through rates.
 With title case, you capitalize the first letter of the sentence, the first letter of any “major” words and all words with four letters or more.

 Looks like NARS has got title case down pat.

-Beware that excessive capitalization, such as FREE SHIPPING, and inter-capitalization, such as FrEe ShIpPiNg, are strictly prohibited in AdWords and can spark an ad disapproval.
+Beware that excessive capitalization, such as FREE SHIPPING, and inter-capitalization, such as FrEe ShIpPiNg, are strictly prohibited in Google Ads and can spark an ad disapproval.
 Stick with sentence case or title case and you should be just fine!